mark-hahn/web-browser/README.md

 - To later create a new tab use ctrl-enter instead
 - Press `ctrl-alt-B` again to refocus input
 - Press `ctrl-alt-B` again to close toolbar
+- Click on globe in toolbar to close the toolbar (secret feature)

 ## API